gmp26/CMEP-glossary/md/g/global.md

-Global extrema are the minimun and maximum values taken by a function over its entire range.
+Global extrema are the minimum and maximum values taken by a function over its entire range.